-Easier Harder Space • Increase the size of the playing area.
-Decrease the size of the playing area.
-Task Reduce the number of instructions.
-Increase the number of instructions.
+Easier Harder Space Increase the size of the playing area. • Decrease the size of the playing area.
+Task • Reduce the number of instructions. • Increase the number of instructions.
 Equipment Use lighter objects.
 E.g. balloons.
 Use smaller objects.
 E.g. tennis or table tennis balls.
-People Limit number of players in the area.
-Increase number of players in the area.
+People • Limit the number of participants in the area.
+Increase the number of participants in the area.